Introduction

 Drainage Channels

-From simple ditches to advanced channels, these components guide water away from railroad tracks.
-They are the first line of defence against water damage.
+These range from simple ditches to sophisticated channels designed to guide water away from railroad tracks, serving as the first line of defence against water damage.

 Culverts

-Culverts act as bridges, transferring water across roads and other obstacles.
-They play a crucial role in maintaining the integrity of the railway.
+Culverts function as bridges, allowing water to flow across roads and other obstacles, thereby maintaining the integrity of the railway.

 Pumps and Drains